 David Webster posted on Iron History Forums Dec 2, 2016.
 Reprinted with permission.

 "I chatted with Leo, and I got the material I needed for my article.
-Leo looked great when I met him, although he must have been in his late 60’s, but he was lively and intelligent.
+Leo looked great when I met him, he was lively and intelligent.
 I remember that one of the things we talked about was how to age wisely and productively.
 “I know my body is deteriorating,” he admitted, “but very, very slowly.”
 Leo added, “one of the reasons I choose to workout every day is to prove a point.
 I want to show that even when I become 80 years old, my body can be in good shape.
 I also want to verify that a person can live to be 100 years old and still be in good health.”
-He did not quite achieve this goal, but in those photographs of him in his prime, he is still a work of art – immortal and beautiful." -David Chapman
+He did not achieve this goal, but in those photographs of him in his prime, he is still a work of art – immortal and beautiful." -David Chapman

 David Chapman December 2, 2016 on Iron History Forum